5555lan/DBLP-Dataset-Topic-aware/README.md

 BibTeX
 @article{KKC18,
   title={Finding Seeds and Relevant Tags Jointly: For Targeted Influence Maximization in Social Networks},
-  author={Khan, Arijit and Bonchi, Francesco and Gullo, Francesco and Nufer, Andreas},
+  author={Ke, Xiangyu and Khan, Arijit and Cong, Gao},
   booktitle={Proceedings of the 2018 International Conference on Management of Data},
   series={SIGMOD'18},
   year={2018},